-The District maintains an individual governmental fund.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balance for the General Fund.
+The District maintains two individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and Special Revenue fund.
 The District adopts an annual appropriated budget for its General Fund.
 A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with this budget.
 The basic governmental fund financial statements can be found on pages 9-13 of this report.